jonindevops/capstone/README.md

 ### Dawg this repo

-Clone this repo and the associated tools repo:
+Clone this repo and the associated tools:

 ```shell
 git clone --recursive https://github.com/jonindevops/capstone.git